openstack-archive/senlin/doc/source/user/clusters.rst

 profile used by the cluster and its member nodes.
 The following example launches a global update on the cluster for switching to a different profile::

-  $ senlin cluster-update --profile fedora21_server web_cluster
+  $ openstack cluster update --profile fedora21_server web_cluster

 Suppose the cluster ``web_cluster`` is now using a profile of type ``os.nova.server`` where a Fedora 20 image is used, the command above will